pterodactyl/documentation/panel/0.7/getting_started.md

 # Getting Started

-[[toc]]

 Pterodactyl Panel is designed to run on your own web server.
 You will need to have root access to your server in order to run and use this panel.

-You are expected to understand how to read documentation to use this Panel.
-We have spent many hours detailing how to install or upgrade our software; take some time and read rather than copy and pasting and then complaining when things do not work.
 This panel does not exist as a drag-and-drop service to run your servers.
-It is a highly complex system requiring multiple dependencies and administrators willing to spend some time learning how to use it. **If you expect to be able to install this with no understanding of basic linux system administration you should stop and turn around now.**
+It is a highly complex system requiring multiple dependencies and administrators willing to spend some time learning how to use it.
+If you expect to be able to install this with no understanding of basic Linux system administration you should stop and turn around now.

+[[toc]]

 ## Picking a Server OS
 Pterodactyl runs on a wide range of operating systems, so pick whichever you are most comfortable using.